Brian Vickers

-Brian Lee Vickers (born October 24, 1983) is an American professional stock car and sports car racing driver.
-He last drove the No. 14 Chevrolet SS for Stewart-Haas Racing as an interim driver in the NASCAR Sprint Cup Series for the injured Tony Stewart.
+Brian Lee Vickers (born October 24, 1983) is an American former professional stock car racing driver.
+He last drove the No. 14 Chevrolet SS for Stewart–Haas Racing as an interim driver in the NASCAR Sprint Cup Series for the injured Tony Stewart.
 He won the 2003 NASCAR Busch Series championship driving for Hendrick Motorsports.
 Vickers was also among the first series of full-time drivers for Toyota after the manufacturer first entered the Sprint Cup Series.

 Vickers' career has been marred by a series of health issues since 2010 that have included blood clots and heart problems.

 Racing career

 Early years

-Vickers began running go karts in 1994.
+Vickers began racing go-karts in 1994.
 Over the next three years, he won eighty races in the World Karting Association, and won three championships, including the 1995 championship against three-time winner Mike Schwartz.
-In 1998, he moved to the Allison Legacy Series, and won five races during the course of the season.
-After competing in the NASCAR Dodge Weekly Racing Series in 1999, he moved to USAR ProCup; and was named Rookie of the Year.
+In 1998, he moved to the Allison Legacy Series and won five races during the course of the season.
+After competing in the NASCAR Dodge Weekly Racing Series in 1999, he moved to USAR ProCup and was named Rookie of the Year.
 He won two races in 2000.
 In 2001, he won five more races and finished second in points.

-Vickers made his Busch Series debut in the 2001 GNC Live Well 250 at Milwaukee in the No. 29 car; owned by his father Clyde Vickers' BLV Motorsports team.
+Vickers made his Busch Series debut in the 2001 GNC Live Well 250 at Milwaukee in the No. 29 car, owned by his father Clyde Vickers 's BLV Motorsports team.
 He qualified thirtieth and finished thirty-seventh after a crash.
-Vickers ran three more races that season; his best finish being 25th at North Carolina.
+Vickers ran three more races that season; his best finish was 25th at North Carolina.
 In 2002, Vickers began running the Busch Series in his father's No. 40 Dodge Intrepid.
 He drove in twenty-one races, competing for Rookie of the Year honors; his best finish was seventh in the Hardee's 250 at Richmond, his only top ten of the season on his way to finishing thirtieth in series points.

 2003

-Due to a lack of funding for his family-owned team, Vickers was hired to replace Ricky Hendrick in the No. 5 GMAC-sponsored Chevrolet owned by Hendrick Motorsports.
+After a lack of funding for his family-owned team, Vickers was hired to replace Ricky Hendrick in the No. 5 GMAC-sponsored Chevrolet owned by Hendrick Motorsports.
 In 2003, Vickers won three races and the championship by fourteen points over David Green.
-Vickers became the then-youngest champion in Busch Series history at only 20 years old.
-Vickers made his Cup debut in the 2003 UAW-GM Quality 500 at Charlotte; qualifying 20th and finishing 33rd in the No. 60 Haas Automation-sponsored Chevy.
-He ran four more races that season in Hendrick's No. 25 UAW/Delphi-sponsored Chevy; qualifying in the Top 5 each time, but posting only one Top 20 finish.
+Vickers became the then-youngest champion in Busch Series history at only twenty years old.
+Vickers made his Cup debut in the 2003 UAW-GM Quality 500 at Charlotte; qualifying twentieth and finishing 33rd in the No. 60 Haas Automation-sponsored Chevy.
+He ran four more races that season in Hendrick's No. 25 UAW/Delphi-sponsored Chevy; qualifying in the top-five each time, but posting only one top-twenty finish.

 2004

-In 2004, Vickers ran the No. 25 in the Cup Series full-time carrying sponsorships from Ditech and GMAC.
-He won two poles, had four Top 10s, and finished third behind Kasey Kahne and Brendan Gaughan for Rookie of the Year.
+In 2004, Vickers ran the No. 25 in the Cup Series full-time, carrying sponsorships from Ditech and GMAC.
+He won two poles, had four top-tens, and finished third behind Kasey Kahne and Brendan Gaughan for Rookie of the Year.